sanskrit/raw_etexts_english/blogs/manasataramgini/2008-09-16_the-mahasavitri-and-the-mahanarayana-upanishad-of-the-atharvan-s.md

 +++
-title = "The mahAsAvitrI and the mahAnArAyana upaniShad of thexa0atharvan-s."
+title = "The mahAsAvitrI and the mahAnArAyana upaniShad of the atharvan-s."

 +++
 The mahAnAryAnopaniShad is a text of considerable importance because it